- You can afford beautiful, healthy teeth without financial burdens.

 Dentures

-Comprehensive coverage of the costs of dentures in accordance with modern standards:
+Comprehensive insurance coverage of costs of dentures in accordance with modern standards:

-Purely aesthetic services such as bleaching are also partially reimbursed.
+Purely aesthetic services such as teeth whitening (bleaching) are also partially reimbursed.

 Differences in benefits between statutory and private insurers